-The following information is a summary of certain risk factors and the potential impact these factors could have on the business, assets, financial condition, results of operations, cash flows, liquidity and/or cash available for distribution from operations of Acadian, as well as on the ability of Acadian to pay dividends on its Common Shares.
+The following information is a summary of certain risk factors and the potential impact these factors could have on the business, assets, financial condition, results of operations, cash flows, liquidity and/or free cash flow of Acadian, as well as on the ability of Acadian to pay dividends on its Common Shares.
 Additional risks and uncertainties not presently known to Acadian, or that Acadian currently deems immaterial, may also impair the operations of Acadian.